TheTeleporter9/Obsidian/README.md

 ### DEV NOTE
 All logic comes form non AI developer.
 Only some implementation has been used with AI to help to get stuff working.
+Read me has been made to look better by AI, and check for spelling.

 # What is Obsidian?